Infineon/mtb-example-pmg1-led-sw-interface/README.md

 1. Ensure that the steps listed in the [Hardware setup](#hardware-setup) section are completed.

-2. Ensure that the jumper shunt on power selection jumper (J5) is placed at position 2-3 to enable programming for PMG1-CY7110, PMG1-CY7111, PMG1-CY7112, and PMG1-CY7113 prototyping kits.
-Skip this step for EVAL_PMG1_B1_DRP kit.
+2. Ensure that the jumper shunt on the power selection jumper (J5) is placed at 2-3 position to enable programming for PMG1-CY7110, PMG1-CY7111, PMG1-CY7112, PMG1-CY7113, EVAL_PMG1_S1_DRP, and EVAL_PMG1_S3_DUALDRP prototyping kits.
+Skip this step for the EVAL_PMG1_B1_DRP kit.

 3. Connect the board to your PC using the USB cable through the KitProg3 USB Type-C port (J1).